-When we (myself included) were growing up, all of our friends played football.
+When you (myself included) were growing up, all of our friends played football.
 It was the thing to do.
-It’s the only way we could connect with our friends rather than being in school with them.
+It’s the only way we can connect with our friends rather than being in school with them.
 If the coach cussed us out every day, we took it because we could still have fun with our friends.

 Thankfully, football can be the path that is most fun for them.
-As a coach, you’re number one job should be to create an environment where your players can thrive in.
+As a coach, your number one job should be to create an environment where your players can thrive both mentally and physically.
 That’s it.

 Creating A Fun Environment For Your Players

-Coaches often scoff when I mention the word “fun” in football.
-They often relate it to “giving every kid a trophy” or that you can’t be hard on your players.
+Coaches often scoff when we mention the word “fun” in football.
+They often relate it to “giving every kid a trophy” or to the idea that you can’t be hard on your players.
 That’s not true.

-Football is a sport that requires an immense amount of discipline to succeed.
+Football is a sport that requires immense discipline to succeed.
 All 11 players need to be in the right place, doing the right thing, at the right time in order to win.

-In order to coach “Gen Z” or the newer aged player, there are a few things that you need to be aware of.
+In order to coach “Gen Z” or a modern-aged player, there are a few things that you need to be aware of.

 Kids Want To Be Coached